 There are many ways to get involved, make a difference, and connect with fellow students at the Pratt School of Engineering.
-Pratt has many different student groups that exist within departments, as well as the Engineering Master's Student Advisory Board, Engineering Master's Programs Student Clubs, and Engineering Graduate Student Council, which span across all programs and departments.
+Pratt has many different student groups that exist within departments, as well as the Engineering Master's Student Advisory Board, Engineering Graduate Student Council, and Pratt Peers Student Support Network, which span across all programs and departments.
 Additionally, the Graduate and Professional Student Government connects and advocates for all of Duke's graduate and professional students.
-Students who are interested in learning more about how to get involved should email pratt-masters-studentservices@duke.edu.
+Students who are interested in learning more about how to get involved should email Pratt-GSPS@duke.edu.